cqiann/AlphaFold-Tutorial/README.md

 After you finish pasting the sequences, click on `Continue and preview job` and just let it run.
 It should be done within ~5 minutes.
 After it's done, you can click on the job and look at the structure.

-Also feel free to compare it to the actual structure of the human hemoglobin resolved experimentally: https://www.rcsb.org/structure/7VDE
+Also feel free to compare it to the [actual structure of the human hemoglobin resolved experimentally](https://www.rcsb.org/structure/7VDE)

 ## Running AlphaFold Simulations on Midway3
 To run an AlphaFold simulation, you need to first connect to RCC's Midway3 through SSH.